IntersectMBO/cardano-node/doc/reference/multisig.md

 + RequireAnyOf - a single signature is required, by a key hashing to one of the given values in the list (this constructor is redundant and can be expressed using RequireMOf)
 + RequireMOf - m of the keys with the hashes specified in the list are required to sign

-Multi-signature scripts can be written as JSON objects.
+Multi signature scripts can be written as JSON objects.
 There are three types of scripts:

 ## all